freenas/freenas-docs/userguide/sharing.rst

    Editing Dataset Permissions for Authenticated SMB Share

-To create an authenticated SMB share, navigate :menuselection:`Sharing --> Windows (SMB) Shares` and click |ui-add|, as shown in
+To create an authenticated SMB share, go to :menuselection:`Sharing --> Windows (SMB) Shares` and click |ui-add|, as shown in
 :numref:`Figure %s <create_auth_smb_share_fig>`.
 Browse to the dataset created for the share and enter a name for the share.
 Press :guilabel:`SAVE` to create the share.